timeblocker/php-sdk/README.md

         "timeblocker/timeblocker": "0.9.*"
     }

-While the API and SDK are in beta, you must also set your `minimum-stability` paramter to `dev`.
+While the API and SDK is in beta, you must also set your `minimum-stability` paramter to `dev`.

     "minimum-stability": "dev"